Interview Questions152

 MedTech Valuation Multiples and Comparable Analysis

-3-6x EV/Revenue, 10-20x EV/EBITDA (Edwards at ~40x).
+3-6x EV/Revenue, 10-20x EV/EBITDA (high-growth pure-plays at 20-30x).
 Drivers of premium, valuation by company stage, and large-cap diversified vs pure-play high-growth comparisons.

 |